 At Zoom, we want to make human connection easy for everyone, everywhere.
 That's why we train our teams to sustainably build accessible products, which we test using assistive technologies, and continually listen to customer feedback to build products that fit your needs.

-Zoom designs, develops, and tests its products with accessibility in mind to provide collaborative tools for all users.
-A summary of Zoom's accessibility features is available on our Accessibility page (https://zoom.us/accessibility).
+Zoom designs, develops, and tests its products with accessibility in mind to provide collaborative tools for its users.
+A summary of Zoom's accessibility features is available on our Accessibility page.

 Contact Information and Feedback